-The Tuition fee for the Life and Head Classes is \$75 a term.
-Payment of this tuition fee entitles a student to work in the following Classes; Antique Drawing, Still Life, Night Life, Decorative Painting, Composition, Saturday Sketch, Sculpture, and to attend the lectures on Composition, Perspective Caricature, History of Technique and Constructive Anatomy.
+The Tuition fee for the Life and Head Classes is \$87.50 a term.
+For students registered in the Academy's schools during the season of 1925-1926, and continuously since then, the Tuition Fee will remain as heretofore.
+Payment of this tuition fee entitles a student to work in the following Classes; Antique Drawing, Still Life, Night Life, Decorative Painting, Composition, Saturday Sketch, Sculpture, and to attend the lectures on Composition, Perspective, Caricafure, Constructive Anatomy, and Mr. Hale's Lectures.
 All students in drawing and painting are recommended to do a certain amount of modelling (this entails no additional fee).